feats/dynamic-variables/README.md

 setDetector(() => process.browser ?
 'BROWSER' : 'SSR')

-const backendEndpoint = env({BROWSER: process.env.API_SERVER_PUBLIC, SSR: process.env.API_SERVER_CONTAINER})

-// backendEndpoint will be assigned 'API_SERVER_PUBLIC` in the browser
-//  ... and 'API_SERVER_CONTAINER' in the server
+// it will be assigned 'API_SERVER_PUBLIC` in the browser and 'API_SERVER_CONTAINER' in the server const backendEndpoint = env({BROWSER: process.env.API_SERVER_PUBLIC, SSR: process.env.API_SERVER_CONTAINER})
 ```

 #### Multiple services endpoints